-Lesson Plan and Presentation with cooperative learning components Interactive Math Center with centers management system Math Game with cooperative components In class cooperative learning and centers management strategies discussions Classroom management activities generated by field experience opportunities ED 485 Capstone Seminar in Education Case Study 2 Solutions RDG 410 Teaching Reading & Language Arts Lesson plans include setting and monitoring learning environment and demonstrating time management skills ble about assessment, and is able to: varie and are o appr need inclu ctively administer a wide ety of both ongoing formal informal assessments that developmentally ropriate; responsive to the ds of diverse learners; and usive of adopted content adards.
-ED 301 Frameworks of Teaching Develop a spreadsheet for standards and students; include a copy of CSAP scores from the internet in portfolio; quiz on types of assessment ED 380 Integrated Methods Students implement a variety of pre assessments for their integrated unit as well as an aligned post assessment and a variety of lesson assessments ED 413 Teaching Social Studies (Elementary) Rubrics are produced and evaluated for every lesson plan and unit plan ED 414 Teaching Science & Health (Elementary) Online Discussion on Assessment Lesson Plan and Presentation including alternative assessment-rubric, checklists, etc. Quiz on Assessment Child's Portfolio with 15 or more different artifacts, each requiring an assessment (e.g. anecdotal record, rubric, checklist, etc.) In addition, an assessment letter to the teacher is required Readings on Assessment Activities on triangulating data for the portfolio ED 417 Mathematics Curriculum and Instruction Online Discussion on Assessment Lesson Plan and Presentation including alternative assessment-rubric, checklists, etc. Math Game including performance based assessments Math Game including performance based assessment Quiz on Assessment Knowledgeable About: Within Class exams and requirements; GPA, recommendations of faculty, score on Praxis exam Final Proficiency/Application in Instruction (St. Teaching) Portfolio with examples of lesson plans, Teacher Work Sample (TWS) lesson plans and student work, written observations and ratings from cooperating teachers and university supervisor, videos of teaching
+Lesson Plan and Presentation with cooperative learning components Interactive Math Center with centers management system Math Game with cooperative components In class cooperative learning and centers management strategies discussions Classroom management activities generated by field experience opportunities ED 485 Capstone Seminar in Education Case Study 2 Solutions RDG 410 Teaching Reading & Language Arts Lesson plans include setting and monitoring learning environment and demonstrating time management skills 8.02 (4) The elementary educator is knowledge able about assessment, and is able to: 8.02(4)(a) Effectively administer a wide ED 301 Frameworks of Teaching Knowledgeable About: variety of both ongoing formal Develop a spreadsheet for standards and students; include a copy of CSAP scores Within Class exams and and informal assessments that from the internet in portfolio; quiz on types of assessment requirements; GPA, are developmentally ED 380 Integrated Methods recommendations of appropriate; responsive to the Students implement a variety of pre assessments for their integrated unit as well faculty, score on Praxis needs of diverse learners; and as an aligned post assessment and a variety of lesson assessments exam inclusive of adopted content ED 413 Teaching Social Studies (Elementary) standards.
+Rubrics are produced and evaluated for every lesson plan and unit plan Final ED 414 Teaching Science & Health (Elementary) Proficiency/Application Online Discussion on Assessment in Instruction (St. Lesson Plan and Presentation including alternative assessment-rubric, Teaching) checklists, etc. Portfolio with examples Quiz on Assessment of lesson plans, Teacher Child's Portfolio with 15 or more different artifacts, each requiring an Work Sample (TWS) assessment (e.g. anecdotal record, rubric, checklist, etc.) In addition, an lesson plans and student assessment letter to the teacher is required work, written Readings on Assessment observations and ratings Activities on triangulating data for the portfolio from cooperating ED 417 Mathematics Curriculum and Instruction teachers and university Online Discussion on Assessment supervisor, videos of Lesson Plan and Presentation including alternative assessment-rubric, checklists, etc. teaching Interactive Math Center including performance based assessments i

+Math Game including performance based assessment

+Quiz on Assessment